Skip Navigation

 Annotation: This document provides data on key indicators of oral health in Oregon for the period 2002 through 2015.
 Contents include a description of each indicator and the source and frequency of data available by year.
 Topics include preventive oral health services for pregnant women, toddlers, children, adolescents, and adults.
 Data on work force, Medicaid, cancer, cleft lip/palate, and water fluoridation are included.

-Keywords: Adolescents, Adults, Children, Data sources, Dental care, Medicaid, Oral health, Oregon, Population surveillance, Pregnant women, Preventive health services, Special health care needs, State surveys, Statistical data, Toddlers, Work force
+Keywords: Adolescents, Adults, Children, Data sources, Medicaid, Oral health, Oral health care, Oregon, Population surveillance, Pregnant women, Preventive health services, Special health care needs, State surveys, Statistical data, Toddlers, Work force

 Oregon Health Authority, Oral Health Program.
 2016.
 Certification for local school dental sealant programs.
 Portland, OR: Oregon Health Authority, 6 pp.